rich-p-rich/coffee-and-honey-p5/README.md

 # Database and Models

 My database is supported by a PostgreSQL database issued by the Code Institute.
-Here follows an overview of the models I created, plus the methods I added to the models I took from Boutique Ado.
+Here follows an overview of the models I created, the methods I added to the models I took from Boutique Ado together with any other important changes I made to the fields in the models from Boutique Ado.

+## The Products App
+**Product Variant model:** This model was necessary as I wanted to offer the same product but in different weight categories, e.g. coffee beans in weight classes of 250g, 500g, 750g and 1000g, and honey in 340g and 500g.
+The price increases along with the weight.
+In this model, the product field is a FK, structuring a weight class variant to a specific product, allowing for the above weight structure, and allowing the admin to structure multiple price categories per product per weight.

+This model also allows filtering and display of product variants via the navigation bar, as well as enabling a drop-down display of the different weights / prices on the PDP without requiring a different page per weight class, which would naturally be rather clunky.

+I could not fit this into the standard Product model in a neat way, which is why I created a separate model.
+Additionally, this approach supports future maintenance by clearly distinguishing products with weight categories from those without, making it easier to add new products as needed.

+**Services model**: This model defines optional service add-ons for products.
+In this MVP, I’ve included only bean grinding, but this could easily be expanded to options like gift-wrapping in the future—an attractive feature for customers and a potential revenue stream for the business.

+The Service model is linked to the Product model through a Many-to-Many relationship in a field called extra_services.
+This setup is important because it allows certain services to be offered only for specific products (e.g., coffee bean grinding should not appear on honey product detail pages).
+However, other services, like gift-wrapping, could be made available across multiple product categories.
+This approach is straightforward and supports both scalability and reusability as the product portfolio grows.

 ## Checkout: Order model and Delivery Options method